 - - Applications of FPIC to augmented and mixed reality

-In conjunction with CVPR 2017, our third Vision meets Cognition workshop will bring together researchers from computer vision, computer graphics, robotics and cognitive science, to advance computer vision systems going beyond answering “what is where” in an image and building a sophisticated understanding of an image about Functionality, Physics, Intentionality and Causality (FPIC).
+In conjunction with CVPR 2018, our 4th Vision meets Cognition workshop will bring together researchers from computer vision, computer graphics, robotics and cognitive science, to advance computer vision systems going beyond answering “what is where” in an image and building a sophisticated understanding of an image about Functionality, Physics, Intentionality and Causality (FPIC).
 In effect, these abilities allow an observer to answer an almost limitless range of questions about an image using finite and general-purpose models.
 In the meanwhile, we also want to emphasize that FPIC is never meant to be an exclusive set of image and scene understanding problems.
 We welcome any scholars who share the same perspective but are working on different problems.